opulencephp/docs/routing.md

 10. [Notes](#notes)

 <h2 id="introduction">Introduction</h2>
-So, you've made some page templates, and you've written some models.
+So, you've made some page views, and you've written some models.
 Now, you need a way to wire everything up so that users can access your pages.
 To do this, you need a `Router` and controllers.
 The `Router` can capture data from the URL to help you decide which controller to use and what data to send to the view.
 It makes building a RESTful application a cinch.

 <h2 id="basic-usage">Basic Usage</h2>
 Routes require a few pieces of information: